The background for SDU’s Climate Accounts

-The GHG Protocol arose out of the need to help countries, companies and public institutions account for, report and reduce greenhouse gases.
-Today, it is a globally used and recognised method that is also used by other universities in Denmark and around the world.
+Today, the GHG protocol is a globally applied and recognised methodology that uses three scopes, and it is also used by other universities in Denmark and around the world.